5 steps to streamline DevOps with data and reporting

 The people, processes, technology (and in particular data) have a critical role in the success of your DevOps implementation & practices, which is why Neal has created our DevOps Accelerator.

 The DevOps Accelerator is designed to help organizations accomplish DevOps projects more rapidly by providing turnkey access to DevOps experts and resources.

-The below example step-by-step tutorial details how DevOps Accelerator can help organizations quickly streamline DevOps with data.
+The below example step-by-step tutorial details how DevOps Accelerator can help organizations quickly streamline DevOps with data and reporting.

 Step 1: Data access

 The first step is to connect to your DevOps data.
 Organizations can use many different tools to track activities and tasks, but the best can connect and evaluate data independently.
 While tools like Atlassian, Azure DevOps, and Jira, and others all offer ways to track this data, ensuring visualization, automation, and rationalization access is critical.